-With professional athletes going public with their concussion experiences, there has been extensive study into sports-related concussions over the past decade.
+With professional athletes going public with their concussion experiences, there has been an extensive study into sports-related concussions over the past decade.
 Considered a mild traumatic brain injury, concussions are still of concern due to the potential for long-lasting emotional and behavioural effects.
 Concussions can occur at all levels of sports participation, but can also affect anyone with a head injury.
-Here is an overview of how concussions affect your body and what you can expect for your overall health and wellness.
+Here is an overview of how concussions affect health and what you can expect for your overall health and wellness.

 What is a Concussion?

 Concussions are defined as a mild brain injury caused by mechanical force.
-This means the injury can result from a direct blow not only to the head, but also the face, neck and other areas of the body.
+This means the injury can result from a direct blow not only to the head but also to the face, neck and other areas of the body.
 A concussion can cause symptoms that are usually short-lived and can affect your ability to function both physically and mentally.
 Symptoms can appear immediately but can also take hours to present themselves.
 This is one of the reasons it is important to keep watch on someone who receives an injury that can lead to a concussion.

 Symptoms and Diagnosis of a Concussion

 Concussions can be difficult to diagnose because (a) they do not always appear immediately and (b) they can occur even though there was not an obvious head injury.
 Also, symptoms tend to become more obvious a day or two later, long after you’ve left the hospital or doctor’s office.
 That means symptoms might not even be noticed.